Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Lower Bound Analysis

-where $\hStar_{\sig}$ is the Bayes classifier derived from the regression function $\regFct_{\sig}$.
-Hence, following the notations of Proposition \ref{prop:tsy25}~let $\mathcal{F}$ be the space of all classifiers, that is of all measurable functions from $\spa$ to $\{0,1\}$.
-We can define the following semi-distance on $\mathcal{F}$:
+where $\hStar_{\sig}$ is the Bayes classifier corresponding to $\regFct_{\sig}$.
+Hence, following the notations of Proposition \ref{prop:tsy25}, let $\mathcal{F}$ be the space of all classifiers, that is of all measurable functions from $\spa$ to $\{0,1\}$.
+We can define the following semi-metric on $\mathcal{F}$: